- Departments & Offices F-Z

 CULTURAL ROADMAP PLANNING GROUP

 The Cultural Roadmap Planning Group will help steer the Cultural Roadmap from the beginning of the planning process to the final recommended plan.
-The Planning Group of 35 people will represent a wide cross section of the community, representing the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
+The Planning Group will represent a wide cross section of the community, representing the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
 Planning Group members will be selected by the Durham Cultural Advisory Board through a robust application and review process.
 All members of the group live and/or work in Durham.

 The Planning Group meets regularly and reports to Durham Cultural Advisory Board on their work.
 Responsibilities include:

 - Inform development of the plan consultant scope of work and selection process;

 - Shape and participate in the community engagement process;

 - Advise on plan development, identify priorities, evaluation strategy, and plan outcomes;